oscar-jiang/algorithms-visualized/README.md

 - Intuitive controls for play, and generating new arrays.
 - Responsive and clean UI powered by D3.js for smooth visualizations.

-This tool healps users understand how sorting algorithms work internally by watching step-by-step movements and comprisons.
+This tool helps users understand how sorting algorithms work internally by watching step-by-step movements and comparisons.

 ---